Breaking Down the Principles of Flow Cytometry

 When the cells stream past the laser one at a time, their cell structure refracts part of the beam.
 Some of the light refracts past the cell to a detector behind, while other detectors sit at a 90-degree angle to measure the side refracted light.

-- Forward Scatter (FSC) – Light scattering past the cell typically identifies the relative size of the cell.
-The intensity measured on the detector correlates with diameter.
+- Forward Scatter (FSC) – Light scattering past the cell typically identifies the relative cell size.
+The intensity measured on the light scatter detector correlates with diameter.